spellbook/spellbook-archive/README.md

 Spellbook
 =========

-A collection of CoffeeScript structure, components, and classes.
+A compilation of CoffeeScript structure, components, and classes.

 Compendium
 ----------